 1) Pay off debt with savings

-If you have credit-card debt and are still saving you are effectively paying to save.
-You are getting virtually no interest on your savings but paying out huge amounts of interest to your credit-card company.
+If you have credit card debt and are still saving, that means you are effectively paying to save.
+You are likely getting a much lower return on your savings than the amount you are paying out in interest to the credit card company.
 You are losing money.
-Stop now and get your priorities sorted.
+Stop saving now and prioritise paying off your debt.

 2) Get the best interest rate

-- Now work hard to get the best rate for your outstanding debt.
-Research the best 0% deals, best long-term deals and talk to your credit-card company to try and get the interest rate on your debt as low as possible.
-If you can switch your debt to a lower rate more of your monthly payments will go towards clearing the capital you owe and not be eaten up by interest charges, which means you will slash the time it takes to eradicate the credit card debt that burdens your life.
-Check out our article "Best 0% balance transfer credit card deals"
+Second, total up your outstanding balances and your minimum monthly payments.
+Next, you should check out our 'Best 0% balance transfer credit card deals' page and switch your expensive debt to a lower rate.
+This means that a higher percentage of your monthly payments will go towards clearing the capital you owe and not be eaten up by interest charges, which means you will slash the time it takes to eradicate the credit card debt that burdens your life.

 4) Stick to your plan